apache/hadoop/hadoop-submarine/hadoop-submarine-core/src/site/markdown/Index.md

 - Can launch services to serve Tensorflow/MXNet models.

-- Support run distributed Tensorflow jobs with simple configs.
+- Supports running distributed Tensorflow jobs with simple configs.

-- Support run standalone PyTorch jobs with simple configs.
+- Supports running standalone PyTorch jobs with simple configs.

-- Support run user-specified Docker images.
+- Supports running user-specified Docker images.

-- Support specify GPU and other resources.
+- Supports specifying GPU and other resources.

-- Support launch tensorboard for training jobs if user specified.
+- Supports launching Tensorboard for training jobs (optional, if specified).

-- Support customized DNS name for roles (like tensorboard.$user.$domain:6006)
+- Supports customized DNS name for roles (like tensorboard.$user.$domain:6006)

-Click below contents if you want to understand more.
+If you want to deep-dive, please check these resources:

 - [QuickStart Guide](QuickStart.html)